Orobanche hederae: Seasonality

 Pollen units are medium sized (26-50 μm) spheroidal monads.
 Flowering can take 2 years after infection to occur.
 However flowering is influenced by or coordinated with their host.
 Ivy broomrape sown onto an alien host like Tetrapanax was shown to flower in a single year.
 In Mediterranean climates it flowers from late April to mid July.
 In the UK, flowers are generally observed in June and July, June–August in the Netherlands, and in Ireland flowering generally occurs March–July.
 Flowering can vary widely and some sources even cite its flowering months to range from April to October.

 Distribution

 Its native distribution matches that of its host, ivy, so it is mainly found in central and Northern Europe as well as parts of Asia.

 In the US, it has been observed in a patch of invasive ivy at the University of California, Berkeley, near the life sciences building.
+It was purportedly introduced to the UC Berkeley campus by Robert Ornduff.